Frequently asked questions about columnar storage

 Note

-After you execute alter table t1 drop column group(all columns, each column);, all columns are stored in a default column group named DEFAUTL COLUMN GROUP.
+After executing alter table t1 drop column group(all columns, each column);, you don't need to worry about any group to hold the data.
+All columns will be placed in a default group called DEFAUTL COLUMN GROUP.

-Does OceanBase Database support updates for columnstore tables?
-What is the structure of MemTable?
+Does OceanBase Database support updates on columnstore tables, and what is the structure of a MemTable?

-In OceanBase Database, you can perform add, delete, and update operations in memory.
-The data is stored in MemTable in rowstore mode.
-The baseline data is stored in columnstore mode on disks.
-When you query a column, the system reads the rowstore data in MemTable and the columnstore data on disks, and returns the result.
-This means that OceanBase Database supports strong-consistency read for columnstore tables without data delay.
-The data written to MemTable can be dumped.
-The dumped data is stored in rowstore mode.
-After major compaction, the rowstore data and baseline columnstore data are merged to form new baseline columnstore data.
+In OceanBase Database, add, delete, and modify operations are performed in memory.
+The data is stored in the MemTable in rowstore format.
+The baseline data is read-only and stored in columnstore format on disk.
+When a column is queried, the rowstore data in the MemTable and the columnstore data on disk are merged in real time and returned to the user.
+This means that OceanBase Database supports strong-consistency reads on columnstore tables without data latency.
+The data written to the MemTable can be dumped, and the dumped data is still stored in rowstore format.
+After a major compaction, the rowstore data and baseline columnstore data are merged to form new baseline columnstore data.

 Notice